DESCRIPTION

 Stop At: Wabma Kadarbu Mound Spring Conservation Park, 75 Km South of William Creek 130 km northwest of Marree, track 3 km to the west, Marree, South Australia 5733 Australia

-Today, continue off the beaten path and travelling along a section of one of Australia’s most iconic unsealed roads, the Oodnadatta Track.
-Drive through eerie lunar-like landscapes
+Today, continue off the beaten path and travel along a section of one of Australia’s most iconic unsealed roads, the Oodnadatta Track where we will drive through eerie lunar-like landscapes.

 Duration: 30 minutes